alordash/date-parser/README-EN.md

 # Documentaion

-To use this library correctly, read information about its classes.

 ### TimeList class:

 Each property is *Number* that represents value of specific time type.
-If value is *undefined*, then source string does not contain definition of that time type.
+If value is *undefined*, then source string did not contain definition of that time type.

 #### Properties: